gear-foundation/gear-wiki/docs/developing-contracts/gstd.md

 Message processing is possible only inside the defined functions `init()`, `handle()` and `hadle_reply()`.
 They also define the context for processing such messages.

-- Get a payload of the message currently being processed and decode it.
+- Get a payload of the message currently being processed and decode it:

 ```rust
 use gstd::msg;